 DITA-native.
 Oxygen-first.
-Built without the sludge.
+Built for maintainability.

 ForgeDITA forge-inspired logo concept